funbox/phantom-lord/README.md

 The function may be fired even before page loading.
 In this case the passed data will be added into `window.stubs` right after the page loading.

-The format of the stubs is completely depends on the developers way to use them.
+The format of the stubs is completely up to you.
 One thing that should be noted here is the fact that the passed data will be serialized, which means that they can't link to data from Node.js context.

 ### Local Storage